jarvis-exes/chat-app/README.md

 ### How to start working on the project
 1. Clone the repository from main branch
+2. Run the following command in the project directory :  **npm install**
-2. Run the following command in the project directory :  **npm run dev**
+3. Run the following command in the project directory :  **npm run dev**